DaimShah/DaimShah/README.md

 🔗 Custom & Co. (https://customandco.com/)
 > I made this website for my client from the UK for their Diamond Jewellery Business

-> Tech Used: WordPress, Elementor, HTML, CSS, JavaScript, SEO.
+> Tech Used: WordPress, WP Bakery, HTML, CSS, JavaScript, SEO.

 🔗 Mind Booster Tutoring (https://mindboostertutoring.com/)
 > I made this website for my client from the US for their Online Tutor Academy